 Perry seen on video punching man, using racial slurs

 In a video posted early in July, Perry can be seen exiting a restaurant and asking if the police were called on him.
 He gets more heated as the video goes on and punches a man, who then falls to the ground.
-More people surround the situation and he being using racial slurs multiple times.
+More people come to watch the situation and Perry begins using racial slurs multiple times.

-Perry was not arrested nor charged for the incident, though a police report was filed.
-UFC condemned the actions and said in a statement it was “not reflective of that of our organization.”
+Perry was not arrested or charged for the incident, though a police report was filed.
+UFC condemned the actions and said in a statement it was “not reflective of ... our organization.”

 The statement continued, in part: